 In case you’ve missed it, “Everyone Is Here” in Super Smash Bros.
 Ultimate, Nintendo’s latest crossover brawler.
 With characters from Nintendo staples such as Mario and Link, facing off against the likes of Final Fantasy’s Cloud and Metal Gear’s Solid Snake, it seems nothing is off the table - and that goes doubly for the DLC fighters.

-At the time of writing, four of them have been released and another, Terry from Fatal Fury has been announced.
-That means we’re still awaiting the final addition to the season pass - and who knows if it’ll end there?
+At the time of writing, three of them have been released and another, Banjo-Kazooie, has been announced.
+That means we’re still awaiting the final two additions to the season pass - and who knows if it’ll end there?
 We’ll update this piece when we know more.

 Here’s our brief primer to each of the new additions and their special moves, in release order.